hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Handling of all Out-of-Band Messages

 We currently have two sets of out-of-band messages that cannot be delivered via DIDComm because there is no channel.
-We'd like to align those messages into a single "out of band" protocol so that their handling can be harmonized inside an agent, and a common QR code handling mechanism can be used.
+We'd like to align those messages into a single "out-of-band" protocol so that their handling can be harmonized inside an agent, and a common QR code handling mechanism can be used.

 ### URLs and QR Code Handling